9 Rules to Develop a Successful Learning and Development Strategy in 2024

 Key performance indicators should be used to assess the effectiveness and impact of a learning plan (KPIs).
 The first metric examines business excellence, or how well all L&D efforts and investments are connected with company goals.
 The second KPI examines whether learning interventions affect people’s behavior and performance.
 Finally, an operational-excellence KPI assesses the effectiveness of corporate academy investments and resources.
 Some of the key metrics to evaluate the training programs include:

-• Strategic alignment: assuring the learning strategy give base support of the organization’s priorities.
+• Strategic alignment: assuring the learning strategy gives base support to the organization’s priorities.

 • Capability enhancement: helping colleagues build the mindsets, skills, and expertise they need most.
 People’s competence deficiencies can be assessed against a complete competency framework to determine the impact.